exhibition image

 Nov 6–Nov 24, 2024

-SERGEI TCHOBAN: TOWARD NEW CITY, URBAN REDEVELOPMENT AUTHORITY (URA), SINGAPORE
+SERGEI TCHOBAN: TOWARD A NEW CITY, URBAN REDEVELOPMENT AUTHORITY (URA), SINGAPORE

 Cities must never be confused with the words that describe them and no images can capture their richness and atmospheres.
 Yet, it is stories and pictures that provoke us to imagine the boldest of our fantasies.
 Perhaps trying to realize them is our biggest error.
 It may also be our destiny.
 The social, geographical, engineering, material, organizational, and experiential potentials of cities have long excited the imagination of philosophers, writers, artists, and architects.
 Their dreams have become ours as we earnestly attempt to venture into such worlds.
 Sergei Tchoban’s freehand pencil drawings, watercolors, pastels, and prints invite us to embark on such journeys.